statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

     protected $model;
 ```

 The `fromModel` is used frequently by the query builder to convert an Eloquent model into a Statamic entry.
-It basically just feeds attributes into the appropriate entry methods.
+It's role is to feed attributes into the appropriate entry methods.
 There's also a getter/setter for setting the `model` so we can reach into it where necessary.

 ``` php
     public static function fromModel(Model $model)